 This is why the value of advice is not a function of time.
 The benefits are lumpy just like investment gains are.
-While an advisor works for you throughout the year, the benefit is maximised when key decisions are taken.
-The wealth creation or protection resulting from a timely intervention and rebalancing your asset allocation can be quite large.
-Eg: an advice to stay invested in tough times, or exit when everyone is getting excited.
+While an advisor works for you throughout the year, the benefit is maximized when key decisions are taken.
+The wealth creation or protection resulting from a timely intervention and rebalancing your mutual funds asset allocation can be quite large.
+Eg: advice to stay invested in tough times, or exit when everyone is getting excited.

 You may lose money to the ‘industry’ because the advice was not 100% honest.
 Remember, if you are working on an ‘everything is free’ model, then you are the product.
 There are no free lunches.

 A small fee for honest advice on what is best for YOU and not the advisor is the best investment you can ever make.

 One of the Non-Banking Finance Companies, Dewan Housing Finance Limited (DHFL) recently defaulted on its interest payments.
 This has caused…